jamesrayman/Ero/docs/euclid.md

 #### `endpoints(alpha : Figure)`

 Return a tuple of the "endpoints" of `alpha`.
 A ray has one endpoint.
-Arcs and segments have two enpoints each.
+Arcs and segments each have two enpoints.
 The endpoint of a point is the point itself.
 All other figures have no endpoints.
 If `alpha` has no endpoints, return an empty tuple.

 #### `distance(alpha : Point, beta : Point)`